Argonowt/amazingmuseumsnews-fc83e/content/pages/index.md

     quote: |
       "Museums are places where time is transformed into space."
     name: Orhan Pamuk
-    title: Head chef at Parks
+    title: Nobel Prize in Literature in 2006
     styles:
       self:
         height: auto